Wamikmk/Wamikmk/README.md

 Final-year BS in Data Science & Applications at IIT Madras.

-I build ML systems, Python automation, and interactive explainers.
+I build ML systems, Python automation, AI agents, and interactive explainers..
 When a project teaches me something about *how* to build or *how* to learn, I write the playbook so the next one doesn't start from zero.

 &nbsp;